 When I was done, I was shocked by how beautiful my pumpkin came out.
-It had a rich blue color and looked like something I would buy in a shop.
+It had a vibrant blue color and looked like something I would buy in a shop.

 I can easily say that I would not be able to replicate this again without Doug’s instruction, but I did feel like I was enough a part of the process that I could say I made it.

 It is a fun souvenir to have and to remember my time on Pacific Coast Highway with.
 I recommend you check it out and take a class if you have some time in the area.
-Be sure to use the coupon code above so that you can get a 40% discount on the class, and stop by the winery, that Doug rents his space from after the class is over to sample wines.
 Let me know your glass blowing stories in the comments as well.